PyAOS/pyaos.github.io/start.md

 # Hero section
 title: Getting Started
-description: A guide for getting started with Python in the atmosphere and ocean sciences
+description: A guide for getting started with Python in the atmosphere and ocean sciences.

 # Author box
 author: